IGS/gEAR/docs/Documentation/gEARWiki.md

 * **Using created or public gene lists**

 gene lists can be used in the multigene display and gene expression tools.
-To use in the multigene viewer (and create your own visualiations), choose the dataset you wish to view and then under step 3, use the dropdown menu next to 'load from gene list' to add your genes.
+To use in the multigene viewer (and create your own visualiations), choose the dataset you wish to view and then under , use the dropdown menu "Quick search using Gene Lists" under select genes to select a gene list or individual genes from the lists to add your genes.

 <img width="700" alt="Screen Shot 2022-04-25 at 3 30 54 PM" src="https://user-images.githubusercontent.com/28451557/165160753-90686dce-3d3e-4fb2-8552-632c2b81a2f5.png">

-gene lists can be used on already created visualizations using the gene expression tool on the homepage.
-First, click the strand of DNA to change the search type from single to multigene (icon is two DNA strands).
-The click on the cart to select what gene list you would like to add.
-Press search to search for gene list visualizations of your genes of interest (Note: not all dataset collections have multigene visualizations, the multigene viewer tool can be used to create new visualizations).
+gene lists can be used on already created visualizations using the gene expression tool on the My Workspace Dashboard.
+First, click the Multi-gene Display radio button to change the search type from single to multigene.
+Then click on the "Quick search using Gene Lists" to select what gene list you would like to add.
+Press search to search for gene list visualizations of your genes of interest (Note: not all dataset collections have multigene visualizations, the multi-gene Displays tool can be used to create new visualizations).

 <img width="700" alt="Screen Shot 2022-04-25 at 3 36 15 PM" src="https://user-images.githubusercontent.com/28451557/165161517-c97580b9-f6b4-449a-b442-8e3f2b92e886.png">